What is Alzheimer’s?

 Exercise your body and mind

-What are the symptoms of Alzheimer's Disease?
+What are the Symptoms of Alzheimer's Disease?

 References

 - National Institute of Environmental Health Sciences.
 Neurodegenerative diseases.
-Last reviewed June 9, 2022. https://www.niehs.nih.gov/research/supported/health/neurodegenerative/index.cfm
+Last reviewed January 05, 2026. https://www.niehs.nih.gov/research/supported/health/neurodegenerative/index.cfm

 - National Institute on Aging (NIA).
 Alzheimer’s Disease Fact Sheet. https://www.nia.nih.gov/health/alzheimers-disease-fact-sheet